karttur/geoimagine02-docs/_posts/2021/2021-03-10-blog-COPDEM-Process-Chain.markdown

 Hydrological corrections of the Copernicus DEM is done in several steps:

-- Filling/flattening of single pits/peaks adjacent to streams
+- Filling of single pits and peaks adjacent to streams
 - Adjacent tile mosaic the single cell corrected DEM
 - Filling of stream associated pits
 - Adjacent tile mosaic dual corrected DEM

-#### Filling/flattening of single pits/peaks adjacent to streams
+#### Filling of single pits and peaks adjacent to streams

 ```
 0230_GrassDemFillDirTiles_CopDEM_90m.json